 Nearest CQC Registered Rehab to St-Austell

-The nearest rehab clinic we recommend near St-Austell is the CQC-registered Primrose Lodge.
-This Rehab offers a complete and comprehensive addiction treatment programme for drug and alcohol-related addictions, provides treatment plans for mental health conditions, has a good/outstanding CQC rating, and offers 1-year free aftercare for both the individual and the individuals family.
+For rehab near St-Austell we recommend the CQC-registered rehab clinic Recovery Lighthouse.
+This Rehab offers a comprehensive addiction treatment programme for alcohol and drug related addictions, has a good/outstanding CQC rating, provides treatment plans for existing mental health conditions and offers 1-year free aftercare for both the individual and their families.

 If you’re seeking addiction treatment in another location, UK-Rehab provides many rehab facilities across the UK, which all provide the same level of expertise and service.